What is Paid Search Advertising? PPC Beginners Guide

 3️⃣ Viability of lower-funnel, high-ROI media amid a possible looming recession.

-During economic uncertainty, advertisers tend to prioritize lower-funnel media like paid search over upper-funnel tactics with less measurable effects on overall revenue.
+During economic uncertainty, advertisers prioritize lower-funnel media, like paid search, over upper-funnel tactics with less measurable effects on overall revenue.

-As the ad industry contends with many uncertainties, paid search continues to thrive.
+As the ad industry contends with many uncertainties, paid search thrives.

 What emerging trends or changes do you foresee in the paid search advertising landscape in the next few years, and how do you suggest businesses prepare for them?